nickmvincent/cmpt419_fall2025/slides/deck3.md

 ## Moral philosophy and AI

-- A lot of questions about what kinds of AI systems are morally better than others, and what kinds of processes are morally better than other, are basically part of HCAI
+- A lot of questions about what kinds of AI systems are morally better than others, and what kinds of processes are morally better than others, are basically part of HCAI
 - HCAI often requires a more explicit moral stance than "pre-HCAI" ^[Many people have been talking about HCAI relevant concepts since the inception of computing, to be clear!]
 - but note this is because the values in "pre-HCAI" are some kind of rationalist epistemology